1985 Portuguese local elections

+Background

 Electoral system

 All 305 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
 Each party or coalition must present a list of candidates.
 The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.

+By-elections (1982–1985)

+During the normal three-year term of local governments, four municipal council by-elections were held: In the municipality of Guimarães on 4 September 1983; In the municipality of Marco de Canaveses on 18 December 1983; In the municipality of São João da Madeira on 15 April 1984; In the municipality of Lamego on 29 April 1984, adding to this, sixty-four parishes also held a by-election for parish assemblies.